giga1699/GCTools/README.txt

 Future of GCTools
 	The future of GCTools at this moment is unknown.
 Open-source developers are still needed to help contribute to the project, and the project is still lacking some major features.
-	You may check on the status of GCTools at the project's website, http://www.gigacreations.net/
+	You may check on the status of GCTools at the project's website, http://www.gigacreations.net/ Contributing to GCTools
+	Contributions to the code of GCTools are always welcome.
+This is why we have released the code under the GPL v3 license.
+If you haven't already, feel free to fork our project on the GitHub site.
+	Additionally, if you'd like to become a long-term contributor to GCTools, please send us an e-mail at webmaster@gigacreations.net with some more information about you so we can add you as a contributor to the GitHub repository.
 GCTools Files
 cache.inc.php
 Class Variables